 - Configure forms to display instant error messages.
 Forms with instant error validation are a great safeguard against form abandonment.
 Waiting until a prospect submits the form to inform them of errors will only frustrate them and encourage drop-off.
 When you display the message as soon as the invalid entry is made, it greatly improves the chances that the prospect will correct the information, submit the completed form, and successfully convert.

-Even when a prospect does abandon the form before submitting it, Pardot allows you to collect and save any information they entered in the form fields.
-You can then store this information in that prospect’s profile and track it against future site visits.
+One a prospect submits a form, you can store this information in that prospect?s profile and track it against future site visits.
 If the information is changed later, Pardot will also keep track of this.
 The data gleaned from visitor audits can give insight into where a prospect is in the sales cycle and can also provide clues as to why a form might have been abandoned (thereby allowing you to improve upon the form?s design).